mbaumer/us_hep_funding/docs/_states/KY.md

 Mitch McConnell is the #2 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

 ## HEP Grants
-In the past 8 years, this state has received:
+In the past 9 years, this state has received:
-7 HEP grants, totalling <b> $563,000</b>
+8 HEP grants, totalling <b> $563,000</b>
 ```
   Year  Institution                 Amount ($)
 ------  ------------------------  ------------
+  2019  University of Kentucky               0
   2018  University of Kentucky         412,000
   2015  University of Louisville             0
   2014  University of Louisville        73,000